stt-datacore/website/static/crew/danar_crew.md

 series: tng
 memory_alpha:
 bigbook_tier: 4
-events: 4
+events: 8
 in_portal: true
 published: true
 ---

 One of the better non-event values in the portal.
-Double collections including the super tough Jury Rigger and top 50 voyage numbers where above him only Tactical Burnham and Mirror Mayweather share his skill set.
-You don't want to pass on 1-4* Jury Riggers too often and his voyage prowess will also serve you nicely into the mid-game.
+He offers double collections including the super tough Jury Rigger and workable voyage numbers with a smatter of traits suited for antimatter, if not events.
+You don't want to pass on 1-4* Jury Riggers too often and his voyage prowess will also serve you fine into the mid-game.